MarkCaii/KotlinTLV/README.md

 ​
 ## License
 ​
-KotlinTLV is available under the MIT license.
+KotlinTLV is available under the Apache license.
 See the LICENSE file for more info.